 Stykkishólmu is the next town on your trip.
 Most of the people living there make their living from fishing and tourism.
 You can explore the diversity of the region - stunning landscapes and remarkable wildlife surrounding the area.
 There are optional excursions that will take you to the Snæfellsnes Penninsula where you can see the Lóndrangar basalt cliffs or the black sandy beaches of Djúpalónssandur.

 Patreksfjördur is a charming settlement on the west coast of Iceland with around 680 inhabitants.
 The picturesque fjord offers scenic hiking trails if conditions allow.
 Patreksfjördur is also close to the spectacular waterfall of Dynjandi and to Látrabjarg, a renowned site for birdwatching.

 Our experienced captain will plan a day exploring the stunning fjords of northwest Iceland.
 Conditions will determine the final program and activity for the day.
 We might visit a small settlement, take you on hikes or launch our zodiacs

 You will then embark for Grímsey, a small island which is known to be the closest to the Arctic Circle.
 In fact, the Arctic Circle line cuts through the island, so you can have the chance to step across, North to South.

-The ship will arrive into Reykjavik and it will be the end your trip.
+The ship will arrive into Reykjavik and it will be the end of your trip.
 Fortunately, you will bring unforgettable memories and a wonderful experience.
 Iceland is such a magical and wonderful land for the eyes but also for the mind, with its mystical creatures and fairy tales.

-We can compare a huge selection of expedition ships, cruises and operators to find your perfect cruise.
+We'll compare a huge selection of expedition ships, cruises and operators to find your perfect cruise.

-Our holidays are protected by ATOL and ABTOT, for your complete peace of mind.
+All our holidays are ATOL protected (11104), for your complete peace of mind.